 - Buttock weakness

-To be able to perform routine activities such as walking, running, and climbing stairs, we need strong gluteal muscles.
-If they are weak, then the hips will fall out of line and put increased pressure through the gluteal tendons.
+To be able to perform routine activities such as walking, running, and climbing stairs, internal rotation and external rotation – we need strong gluteal muscles.
+If they are weak, the hips can fall out of line, induce excessive lateral pelvic tilt and put increased pressure through the gluteal tendons – causing lateral hip pain or the pain over greater trochanter.
+The normal femoral neck shaft angle is 125 to 135 degree, but it may decrease in these patients.

-If the iliotibial band (ITB) is tight then it can compress the gluteal tendons during hip adduction movements.
+If the iliotibial band (ITB) is tight then it can compress the gluteal tendons during minimal hip adduction movements.
+The Iliotibial band passes over the bony prominence on the side of the hip known as Greater trochanter and plays an important role in hip adduction.

-Also, if someone is limping from another injury such as Achilles tendinopathy then it can cause tendon pain in the gluteal region.
+Also, if someone is limping from another injury such as Achilles tendinopathy then it can cause gluteal tendons pain.

-One of the roles of the gluteal muscles is to absorb shock during weight-bearing activities.
-If over-worked, they can become tired, tight, and unable to absorb shock efficiently.
+Everyone has their own load bearing capacity.
+When the compressive loads and tensile loading exceeds that, the affected area may become over=worked.
+You’ll find this more common during hip adduction.
+The role of the gluteal muscles is to absorb shock during weight-bearing activities, and if they’re over-worked, they can become tired, tight, and unable to absorb shock as efficiently.

-This shock then gets transferred into the gluteal tendons, which leads to them becoming inflamed and irritated.
+This shock then gets transferred into the gluteal tendons, which leads to inflammation and irritation.

 Weak hip ligaments

 The role of the ligaments in the hip is to stabilise the ball within the socket.
-If the ligaments are lax then the gluteal tendon has to work harder and as a result, can develop into greater trochanteric pain syndrome.
+If the ligaments are lax then the gluteal tendon has to work harder and as a result, can develop a lateral hip pain.
+Painful hip also known as greater trochanteric pain syndrome.

 - Athletes – especially runners that don’t stretch regularly.